databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ## Setup option 1 (Simple and recommended method)

   (Estimated time to complete these steps: 5 - 10 mins)
+ This method uses admin credentials (configured in the Step 6 of Prerequisites section) to call workspace APIs.

  Make sure both SAT job cluster (Refer to Prerequisites Step 2 ) and Warehouse (Refer to Prerequisites Step 3) are running.
 <details>